Skip to content

 1. Open the VMware vSphere web console.

-2. Right click the VM name and select Edit Settings.
+2. Right-click the VM name and select Edit Settings.

-4. Select new size.
+4. Specify the size.

-5. Specify Location:
+5. Specify the Location:

-1. for system disk expansion, it is recommended to select Store with the virtual machine
+1. For system disk expansion, it is recommended to select Store with the virtual machine.

 6. Click OK.
 VMware virtual hardware